chrisatcdm/zapmegently/README.md

 # CP Simulator

-Welcome to the CP Simulator, a powerful tool designed for RMCS/datalogging QA.
-This simulator includes a range of features to help you test and calibrate your systems.
+Welcome to the CP Simulator, a powerful tool designed for quality assurance, demonstration, and training.
+This simulator includes a range of features to help you test and calibrate remote monitoring systems/data loggers, and simulate test point scenarios for training CP technicains.

 ## Features